sowalks/BLE_Diss_Project_Docs/Project Meeting.md

 Sounds change

-My project will develop a prototyp of a demonstration n system - clear own system
+My project will develop a prototype of a demonstration n system - clear own system

 data collection tool to explore more algorithms